Scope: How much is chargeable: Non-cash consideration: Exchanges FA03/SCH4/PARA5

 A developer sells the freehold interest in a block of flats worth £5 million to a company for a nominal cash sum but subject to an obligation for the company to immediately grant the developer 999 year leases (at nominal rent) over each of the flats.

-Under the new rules, this arrangement is treated similarly as being the acquisition by the purchaser-company of the encumbered freehold.
+This arrangement is treated similarly as being the acquisition by the purchaser-company of the encumbered freehold.
 The chargeable consideration is the greater of the market value of the interest acquired and the consideration given.
-The market value of the interest acquired is, as before, the nominal value of the encumbered freehold.
+The market value of the interest acquired is, the nominal value of the encumbered freehold.
 The consideration given to acquire the encumbered freehold is the nominal cash sum.
-So, as before, there is no SDLT to pay.
+So, there is no SDLT to pay.

-The developer would not pay any SDLT for the acquisition of the leases under the old or new rules, as it would be entitled to relief on the leaseback under the rules for sale and leaseback arrangements.
+The developer would not pay any SDLT for the acquisition of the leases as it would be entitled to relief on the leaseback under the rules for sale and leaseback arrangements.

 In this example the freehold is so heavily encumbered that it has only nominal value.
 In other circumstances where the encumbrance is less, SDLT will be chargeable on the purchaser- company if the value of the encumbered freehold (or the consideration given for it) is high enough.